pluginly/content-restriction/readme.txt

 Yes!
 This plugin works with most theme out-of-the-box.
 However some themes may need adjustments due to not using WordPress/WooCommerce standard hooks or styles or if they add their own customizations which might conflict with Content Restriction.
 **If you have any issues using Content Restriction with your theme please let us know through the [support forum](https://wordpress.org/support/plugin/content-restriction/) and we’ll fix it asap.**

-= Is there a content restriction PRO version? =
-No. It’s completely free to use.
-Enjoy!

 = Is content restriction  compliant with privacy laws (GDPR / RGPD / CCPA / LGPD)? =
 We value your privacy and your customers’ privacy.